-When the doctors, nurse practitioners and nurses determine that a patient is very near end of life (family will be notified), the patient’s immediate family is allowed to visit, two at a time.
-Family can swap out with other family members as needed.
-These visits are allowed 24 hours per day.
+When the doctors, nurse practitioners and nurses determine that a patient is very near end of life (family will be notified), visits are allowed 24 hours per day.

 Visitors are screened using CDC protocol prior to entry in to the Hospice House, including temperature check, review of symptoms and confirmation that no fever-reducing medications such as acetaminophen (Tylenol), aspirin, ibuprofen (Advil, Motrin), or naproxen (Aleve) have been taken in the last six hours as these may mask a fever.
 All visitors are required to wear a surgical mask at all times while inside the building, including while in the patient’s room.
 Surgical mask MUST cover the nose and mouth and will be provided if needed; no cloth masks are allowed).

-Visitors are required to go directly to the patient’s room, maintain appropriate social distancing from others and keep masks on at all times and use hand sanitizer when entering and when leaving the patients room.
+Visitors are required to go directly to the patient’s room, maintain appropriate social distancing from others, keep surgical masks on (covering nose and mouth) at all times, and use hand sanitizer when entering and when leaving the patient’s room.

 All public areas and hallways are closed.
 Visitors must remain in the patient’s room.
 If visitors need to use the restroom, they are to use the facilities in the patient’s room.

 The Patient & Family Liaison, Hospice House Social Worker and Hospice House leadership can assist to coordinate the use of virtual technology to “visit” with the patient.
 Visitors who are unable to come to the Hospice House are encouraged to call and schedule a virtual visit.